jsartelle/Development-Notes/Cheat sheets/VSCode cheat sheet.md

 }
 ```

-- and add globals to `globals.d.ts` somewhere in the project
+- add globals to `globals.d.ts` somewhere in the project